kevindew/openapi3_parser/json-schema-for-3.1.md

 How things might work:

-- when a schema factory is created, it determines whether the dialect is suported
+- when a schema factory is created, it determines whether the dialect is supported
 - it then creates a factory based on the dialect
 - if there is a reference in it this is resolved
 - there could be complexities in the resolving process because of the id field - does it become relative to this?